 The difference between traditional architectures and Tensormesh’s becomes dramatic under real production loads.
 Single-server deployments hit throughput ceilings around 40 requests per second per GPU.
 Standard multi-node setups improve this to roughly 115 requests per second, but still waste resources on redundant computations.

-Figure 1: Throughput Capacity Comparison Across Infrastructure Types
+Throughput Capacity Comparison Across Infrastructure Types

 Tensormesh's optimized routing with distributed cache sharing delivers 450+ requests per second per GPU, nearly 4× the throughput of standard multi-node deployments and 11× that of traditional single-server approaches.
 This isn't just incremental improvement, it's the difference between infrastructure that scales and infrastructure that collapses.